-8 Simple Accounting Tips for the Self-Employed to Make Life Easier
+8 Simple Accounting Tips for the Self-Employed (in the UK)

-Here are a few simple steps you should take as a small business owner to help make sure your accounts are right.
+Here are a few simple steps you should take as a small business owner in the UK to help make sure your accounts are right.

-When I worked in a small accountancy firms I worked on accounts for a number of small self-employed ventures, including artists, taxi drivers, electricians, performers and writers.
-It was amazing to think if these clients had taken a few simple steps themselves they would have saved money.
-Their accountancy fees would have been lower, because it would have taken us less time to do their accounts, and in many cases they would have paid less tax too!
+When I worked in a small accountancy firm, I worked on accounts for a number of small self-employed ventures, including artists, taxi drivers, electricians, performers and writers.
+It was amazing to think if these clients had taken a few simple steps themselves, they would have saved money.
+Their accountancy fees would have been lower because it would have taken us less time to do their accounts, and in many cases, they would have paid less tax too!

 Separate Your Personal and Business Funds